kwant-project/kwant/doc/source/tutorial/introduction.rst

 technical details at the end of each example.
 At first reading, these notes may be safely skipped.

+A scientific article about Kwant is available as well:

+TO-BE-FILLED-IN

+The article introduces Kwant with a somewhat different focus than the tutorial and it is the authors' intention that both texts complement each other.
+While the tutorial is more "hands-on", the article presents Kwant in a more conceptual way, as well as discussing questions of design and performance.

 Quantum transport
 .................